mike-plummer/KotlinCalendar/README.md

 **_Note:_** This is still a work in progress.

 ## Setup
-This project relies on a Kotlin runtime.
-There are plugins for IntelliJ and Eclipse or you can just get the command-line version.
-All of these are available at [KotlinLang.org](https://kotlinlang.org).
+The preferred method for running this project is Gradle.
+Just run `gradle` from project root which will by default compile and launch the main class

+There are several other options available to you if you prefer to not use Gradle:
+ * IntelliJ
+ * Eclipse
+ * Command Line

+Information and downloads for these are available @ [kotlinlang.org](https://kotlinlang.org).